pantheon-systems/documentation/source/content/guides/wordpress-git/01-introduction.md

 * Build in a known state with fewer surprises, since **<span class="glyphicons glyphicons-wrench"></span> Dev** is the same as **<span class="glyphicons glyphicons-cardio"></span> Live**.
 * Share work in progress with a web accessible URL (e.g., `example-dev.pantheonsite.io`)
-* Stop Cowboy Coding <Popover icon="info-circle" title="Cowboy Coding" content="Developing directly on the production environment, a poor practice." />
+* Stop Cowboy Coding <Popover title="Cowboy Coding" content="Developing directly on the production environment, a poor practice." />